Born in Tel Aviv, Israel.

 Avigail Manneberg is a Minneapolis-based artist.
 She works in varied media, such as painting, drawing, video, and performance.
-Her most recent body of work is in direct response to the chaos experienced by those fleeing conflict.
+Her work is in direct response to personal and global life events for example the chaos experienced by those fleeing conflict.
 “At a time of continual flux, my art grapples with national and cultural identity through the case study of my own history in relation to my home country of Israel.”

 Avigail received her Bachelor in Design from the Bezalel Academy of Art and Design in Jerusalem in 2006 and her MFA from the University of Minnesota in 2012.
 Since then she has been teaching studio arts at the University of Minnesota and at the Minneapolis College of Art and Design.
 She lived in Berlin in 2009, 2015 and 2017 supported by DAAD, (German Academic Exchange Service) fellowships, where she studied at the University of the Arts (UdK).